Skip to Content

 Option 1: Book a Stay at Orpheus Island Lodge

 This is one of the most surreal Australian island resort locations and a true gem.
-Offering reef-side suites and luxurious villas, staying on Orpheus Island is unique experience you won't find anywhere else in Queensland.
+Offering reef-side suites and luxurious villas, staying on Orpheus Island is a unique experience you won't find anywhere else in Queensland.

-Option 2: Organized Ferry Day-Trips
+Option 2: Organized Ferry Day Trips

 If you're looking for a day trip, then It's possible to book an Orpheus Island return ferry ticket from SeaLink Ferries.
 However, these organized day trips are irregular and cost quite a penny.